AgyLuczak/SECOND-STORY-SHOP/README.md

 The Payment Form is detailed and user-friendly, prompting users to fill in their personal details, delivery information, and payment credentials.
 The form supports saving delivery information for registered users, enhancing convenience for future purchases.
 For guests, links to sign up or log in are provided to save information, promoting user registration.
 The form integrates Stripe for secure card payments, ensuring that all transactions are safe and private.
 A clear indication of the final charge to the card is displayed prominently before submission to avoid any surprises.

-Additional features like the "Adjust Bag" button allow users to make last-minute changes to their cart items, while the "Complete Order" button, adorned with a lock icon, reassures users of the security measures in place.
+Additional features like the "Adjust Bag" button allow users to make last-minute changes to their bag items, while the "Complete Order" button, adorned with a lock icon, reassures users of the security measures in place.
 The inclusion of a loading overlay with a spinner provides feedback during the processing phase, enhancing the interactive aspect of the page.

 <br>